mle-infrastructure/mle-hyperopt/README.md

   - [ ] Add visualization for what is implemented
   - [ ] Add grid plot example and decorator routine
 - [ ] Add simple MNIST learning rate grid search as .py
+- [ ] Example with different types of variables and priors over distributions.